 By Regina Lordan

-Lordan has master’s degrees in education and political science and is a former assistant international editor of Catholic News Service.
-She is a digital editor at Peanut Butter & Grace, an online resource for Catholic family catechesis.
+Regina Lordan has master’s degrees in education and political science and is a former assistant international editor of Catholic News Service.
+She is a digital editor at Peanut Butter & Grace, an online resource for Catholic parents.

 The best news.
 Delivered to your inbox.

 Subscribe to our mailing list today.